jlartois/3dof-cinema/README.md

 python estimate_depth.py
 ```

 The file allows to set parameters, rather than expecting command line arguments.
-The output depth maps are written to `out/` as `uint16`/`gray16be` PNGs.
+For example, you can enable the Weighted Least Squares filter using variable `use_wls`.
+The output depth maps are written to `out/top_depth.yuv` and `out/bot_depth.yuv` as `yuv420p16le` .

 **Important notes:**